Cansu Yağ: Early life

-Club caeer
+Club career

 After graduating from Gymnasium Rheindahlen in Mönchengladbach, she moved to Turkey to attend university.
 There, she enrolled in the Trakya University in Edirne to study physical education and sports.
 She played for Trabzonspor until its closure, and then became a member of the women's football club Lüleburgaz 39 Spor in October 2011, which was promoted to the Turkish Women's First Football League.
 In August 2012, Yağ was transferred by Konak Belediyespor.

 At FSC Mönchengladbach, she helped to her team's success by scoring goals many times.
 Yağ continued scoring at Lüleburgaz 39 Spor, and Konak Belediyespor as well.
 In the 2012–13 season, at which she scored three goals in total, she experienced the Turkish league championship.
 Playing in the 2013–14 UEFA Women's Champions League, her team completed the qualifying round as group leader, and passed the Round of 32, failed however to reach the quarterfinals by losing the two matches in the Round of 16 against the Austrian side SV Neulengbach.

 At the end of the 2015–16 season, she enjoyed her team's champion title.
 She played in three matches of the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round.